ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 If a message isn't recognizable by the server, it shall send this protocol error message.

+Additional bytes in the header frame shall always be ignored by both client and server.

 ### Protocol error response

-For request/reply sockets, the server uses this response if the message type is not recognized by the server.
+For request/reply sockets, the server uses this response if it can't recognize the protocol.

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0xFF Response type (protocol error)]
 * Frame 1 (Optional): NUL-terminated protocol error description